Héctor Soto

-Héctor Soto (born June 28, 1978 in New York City, New York) is a former volleyball player from Puerto Rico, who was a member of the Men's National Team that ended up in sixth place at the 2007 FIVB Men's World Cup in Japan and received the Best Scorer individual award.
+Héctor Soto (born June 28, 1978 in Arroyo, Puerto Rico) is a former volleyball player from Puerto Rico, who was a member of the Men's National Team that ended up in sixth place at the 2007 FIVB Men's World Cup in Japan and received the Best Scorer individual award.
 He played in the 2006 FIVB World Championship, being also named Best Scorer of the tournament.

 College

 Soto is married with Amnerys González and has two children, Camila and Maurizio.
 He studied in the Carmen B. Huyke High School.